Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 How long does it take for Astragalus to work?

-Astragalus builds immunity gradually rather than providing immediate effects.
-Traditional use suggests that protective benefits become noticeable after 4-8 weeks of consistent use.
-For stress adaptation and energy support, some people report improvements within 2-3 weeks, though full benefits typically manifest with sustained use over 2-3 months.
+Astragalus builds immunity gradually, with protective benefits typically becoming noticeable after 4 to 8 weeks of consistent daily use rather than producing an immediate effect.
+For stress adaptation and energy support, some people report improvements within 2 to 3 weeks, though full benefits usually manifest over 2 to 3 months.
 This is why TCM practitioners recommend starting Astragalus before high-demand seasons rather than waiting until illness strikes.

 Can I take Astragalus during a cold or flu?

-Traditional Chinese Medicine generally advises pausing Astragalus during active fever or acute infection.
-The reasoning is that Astragalus strengthens Wei Qi (defensive energy) preventatively but may be less appropriate once pathogens have penetrated into the body, signaled by fever.
-However, during the recovery phase after fever subsides, Astragalus can support rebuilding strength and preventing relapse.
-Some modern practitioners take a more nuanced approach based on individual circumstances—consult a qualified herbalist for personalized guidance.
+Traditional Chinese Medicine generally advises pausing Astragalus during active fever or acute infection, then resuming during the recovery phase to rebuild strength.
+The reasoning is that Astragalus strengthens Wei Qi preventively but may be less appropriate once pathogens have penetrated, signaled by fever.
+Some modern practitioners take a more nuanced approach based on individual circumstances, so consult a qualified herbalist for personalized guidance.

 What's the difference between Astragalus root slices and powder?